-Permanent perennial vegetation reduces erosion potential by reducing runoff velocity: maintaining sheet flow: protecting soil surface from erosion and promoting infiltration of runoff into soil (Price and Karesh, 2002).
-Permanent perennial vegetation is typically associated with areas that are prone to erosion; where topsoil was not stripped and where natural vegetation regeneration is likely to be too slow in providing adequate cover.
-Permanent perennial vegetation should cover ≥ 70% of a disturbed area to be deemed satisfactory.
+perennial vegetation Permanent reduces erosion potential by reducing runoff velocity; maintaining sheet flow; protecting soil surface from erosion and promoting infiltration of runoff into soil (Price and Karesh, 2002).
+Permanent vegetation typically perennial is associated with areas that are prone to erosion; where topsoil was not stripped vegetation and where natural regeneration is likely to be too slow in providing adequate cover.
+Permanent perennial vegetation should cover $\geq$ 70% of a disturbed area to be deemed satisfactory.
 Percent cover is estimated as the percentage of the ground surface covered when viewed from directly above; viewing the layer obliquely can result in an overestimation.